deepak525/Investigate_TMDb_Movies/README.md

 15. Top 20 Production Companies With Higher Number Of Release?
 16. Life Time Profit Earn By Each Production Company?
 17. Top 20 Director Who Directs Maximum Movies?
+18. Most Popular Keyword?
-18. What kinds of properties are associated with movies that have high revenues?
+19. What kinds of properties are associated with movies that have high revenues?

 ## Conclusions